LarsBentsen/FFTransformer/README.md

 ## Citation

-If you found this repo useful, please cite our paper (temporary - In Review):
+If you found this repo useful, please cite our paper:

 ```
-@article{BENTSEN2023120565,
+@article{Bentsen2022forecasting,
 title = {Spatio-temporal wind speed forecasting using graph networks and novel Transformer architectures},
 journal = {Applied Energy},
 volume = {333},